-We noted a general agreement among PADMs regarding the conservation threat that domestic animals (e.g., dogs, cats, cattle) present.
-Although we did not explicitly ask why domestic animals are a conservation concern, most PADMs also agreed with the statement “human and wildlife pathogens can impact wildlife health” whether these animals were found in the PAs or not (Appendix S6 and S7).
-Pathogen transmission from domestic animals to wildlife can seriously harm biodiversity conservation efforts including in PAs e.g., (Porco et al. 2023) and they add to the pressures on wildlife from domestic animals in- and out-side of PAs (e.g., predation, competition (du Toit 2011; Gompper 2013)).
+We noted a general agreement among PADMs regarding the conservation threat domestic animals (e.g., dogs, cats, cattle) present.
+Although we did not explicitly ask why domestic animals are a conservation concern, most PADMs also agreed with the statement “Human and wildlife pathogens can impact wildlife health.” whether these animals were found in the PAs or not (Appendices S6 and S7).
+Pathogen transmission from domestic animals to wild animals can seriously harmimpede biodiversity conservation, including in PAs (Porco et al. 2023), and they add to the pressures on wildlife from domestic animals in- and outside PAs (e.g., predation, competition [du Toit 2011; Gompper 2013]).
 The observed contradiction between perceived conservation risk of domestic animals and documentation of their presence and health status could be explained by the same drivers mentioned above.

 Effective management of data and harmonization are foundational pillars for WH monitoring (World Organisation for Animal Health 2010, 2015, 2018; Sleeman et al. 2012; Ryser-Degiorgis 2013; Stephen 2018; Machalaba et al. 2021; Stephen & Berezowski 2022; Giacinti et al. 2022; Hayman et al. 2023; Heiderich et al. 2023).
 However, we identified challenges in WH data harmonization and governance that align with historical pitfalls in WH surveillance (Carmichael 2012; Cardoso et al. 2021; World Organization for Animal Health 2023; Heiderich et al. 2023; Suwanpakdee et al. 2024).
-When healthy and non-healthy wildlife were documented, inconsistencies in data structure and attributes were present.
+When healthy and unhealthy wildlife were have been documented, inconsistencies in data structure and attributes were present.
 The lack of harmonization across PAs, within and beyond country borders, diminishes the value of collected health data, making transboundary health assessments challenging.
-Similarly, tracking wildlife health trends over time becomes infeasible.
-Additionally, records of non-healthy wildlife could be stored in paper forms or Excel sheets rather than a SMART database.
-Data can be uploaded to a SMART database manually by filling specific fields or through a mobile application (SMART Mobile) designed to capture data as determined in the corresponding SMART database (Cronin et al. 2021).
-Consequently, the use of paper forms and spreadsheets reflect that WH data was not considered in the PAs SMART databases and does not reveal problems with the recording tool used (SMART Mobile or other).
-We did not ask about the use of SMART Mobile but challenges in its adoption have been described (Wilfred et al. 2019; Kavhu & Mpakairi 2021; Wyatt et al. 2023).
+Similarly, tracking WH trends over time becomes infeasible.
+Additionally, records of unhealthy wildlife could be stored in paper forms or Excel sheets rather than a SMART database.
+Data in paper forms or Excel sheets can be uploaded to a SMART database manually by filling specific fields or through a mobile application (SMART Mobile) designed to capture data as determined in the corresponding SMART database (Cronin et al. 2021).
+Consequently, WH data in paper forms and spreadsheets reflect that they were not considered in the PAs’ SMART databases.
+We did not ask about the use of SMART Mobile, but challenges in its adoption have been described (Wilfred et al. 2019; Kavhu & Mpakairi 2021; Wyatt et al. 2023).

-This is the first account of wildlife health perceptions and monitoring practices in PAs.
-Survey respondents were contacted through the SMART Partnership, and while informative, the targeted audience and participants may not fully represent the broader population of local and non-local PADMs.
-Ideally, a follow-up longitudinal study and respondents selected through random sampling from a sampling frame, including local and non-local PADMs of the same PAs, could further refine and enhance these initial insights.
-This approach could also identify geographic differences and associations between distance patrolled per time unit, the landscape type, and the fauna size in the overall encounter rates with health and non-healthy wildlife and domestic animals.
-Potential differences in reporting as a consequence of experience with the recording tool employed (SMART Mobile or other) should also be assessed.
+This is the first account of WH perceptions and monitoring practices in PAs.
+Because survey respondents were contacted through the SMART Partnership, survey respondents may not fully represent the broader population of local and non-local PADMs.
+Ideally, a follow-up longitudinal study and respondents selected through random sampling from a sampling frame, including local and non-local PADMs of the same PAs, could further refine and enhance our initial insights.
+This approach could also identify geographic differences and associations between distance patrolled per time unit, landscape type, and fauna size in the overall encounter rates with health and unhealthy wildlife and domestic animals.
+Potential differences in reporting as a consequence of experience with the recording tool used (SMART Mobile or other) should also be assessed.

-Leveraging existing PA human resources that can detect morbidity and mortality in animals offers a cost-effective strategy to establish minimal WH monitoring.
-Rangers can detect non-healthy animals in PAs and they have provided data to assess health risks and trends or trigger responses to disease outbreaks (Wolf et al. 2019; Vila et al. 2019; Kuisma et al. 2019; Orozco et al. 2020; Montecino-Latorre et al. 2020; Porco et al. 2023).
+Leveraging existing PA human resources who can detect morbidity and mortality in animals offers a cost-effective strategy to establish minimal WH monitoring.
+Rangers can detect non-healthy animals in PAs, and they have provided data to assess health risks and trends or trigger responses to disease outbreaks (Wolf et al. 2019; Vila et al. 2019; Kuisma et al. 2019; Orozco et al. 2020; Montecino-Latorre et al. 2020; Porco et al. 2023).